Dsgj/klippain-shaketune/docs/macros/tension_belt.md

 ### Configuration Requirements

 For LED strobing to work correctly with this tool, your output_pin **must use software PWM**, not hardware PWM.
 This is because the strobing needs to dynamically change the PWM frequency, which Klipper hardware PWM doesn't support.
-Example of a correct configuration:
+Example of a correct lights configuration, usable with Shake&Tune:

 ```ini
 [output_pin caselight]